-- S50 No materials that are fragile, easy to fall off, and difficult to clean may be used in the production of robots, such as feathers and cotton.
-No glue or adhesive materials may be used to attach robots to the battlefield or battlefield components. - S51 Rescue robots must not grab any of the Referee System Modules on the robot being rescued.
+S51 No materials that are fragile, easy to fall off, and difficult to clean may be used in the production of robots, such as feathers and cotton.
+No glue or adhesive materials may be used to attach robots to the battlefield or battlefield components.

-2.2 Rules of Usage for Fully Assembled Robots and Open-Source Robots
+S52 Rescue robots must not grab any of the Referee System Modules on the robot being rescued.

-- Teams who did not qualify for the offline tournaments of the RMUC 2021, RMUT 2021, RMUL 2021 are allowed to compete with only one RoboMaster Robot Self-Assembled Version Type A without modification or RoboMaster AI Robot 2020 Standard Version that fulfills the new structural design requirements. - Other teams are not allowed to converse the above robots into newly designed robots when building their robots, nor use key components such as frame profiles, and only allowed to use some of the components, such as motor coupling, launching mechanism, and loading mechanism.
+2.2 Rules of usage for fully assembled robots and open-source robots

-When building robots, teams are not allowed to use third-party finished modules, except for the flight system of the Aerial Robot (including frame, power system, flight control system, perception system).
+- Only teams that did not qualify for the offline competitions of the RoboMaster 2022 University Series (except for the RoboMaster 2022 University AI Challenge) are allowed to deploy a maximum of one non-modified RoboMaster Robot Self-Assembled Version Type A or one RoboMaster AI Robot 2020 Standard Version whose modification meets the new design criteria. - When building their robots, the remaining teams must not modify the abovementioned robots into a newly designed robot or directly use their frame, material or other important components during the production process, and are only allowed to use the motor coupling, Launching Mechanism, Loading Mechanism, or other such parts of the abovementioned robots. - When building their robots, participating teams are forbidden from using third-party assembly modules, except for the flight system of Aerial Robots (including the frame, propulsion system, flight control, and sensing system).

-A finished module refers to a specific functional component composed of several basic functional components to form a system with complete functions, such as robotic arm, chassis, gimbal.
+Assembly modules refer to special function components formed by several basic function components, used for assembling a system with full functionality, such as robotic arms, chassis, supercapacitor control panels and their supporting codes, gimbals, darts, suspension wheels, loading mechanisms, and Launching Mechanisms.

 For the RoboMaster University Series, the RMOC have defined the ownership of intellectual property over the participating robots.
 Only team members involved in the design and production of the robots and the universities or colleges they represent shall own the intellectual property rights related to the robots' design and form.
-Only the teams representing their colleges or universities having the intellectual property rights over the robots' design and form or teams made up of individuals with such rights are allowed to use the robots' design and form in the competition.
+Only the teams representing their colleges or universities having the intellectual property rights over the robots' design and form in the competition.
 Other teams wishing to incorporate such design and form must perform a redesign to their robot by at least satisfying one complete redesign criterion or three partial redesign criteria.
 Once these criteria are satisfied, the design will be deemed new and the team may use the newly designed robots in the competition.
 Such redesigns include but are not limited to the following examples: